aziezahmed/newsapi-cli/README.rst

 Installing
 ~~~~~~~~~~

-Newsapi-cli is on `PyPi`_ so it can be installed with pip.
+Newsapi-cli is on PyPI so it can be installed with pip.

 .. code-block:: bash